elodiebhs/Buy-Sell-Website/README.md

 Admins can:

 - add/post items, which can be seen by others.
-Once an item is posted, an alert confirming that the product had been posted is showing up
 - remove/delete items from the site
 - mark items as SOLD!
 - send an email back to the buyer